Skelly0/Publicia/README.md

 - Extract content from Google Doc links in messages
 - Create citations linking back to source documents

+### Dynamic Temperature Control
+The bot automatically adjusts response temperature based on query type:
+- Lower temperature for factual/information queries
+- Higher temperature for creative/roleplay scenarios
+- Base temperature for balanced queries
+- Detects context through analysis of roleplay elements, question markers, etc.

 ### Debugging and Logging
 Comprehensive tools to help troubleshoot issues:
 - Toggle debug mode to show which model generated responses
+- Export prompts to see exactly what's being sent to the models
 - Detailed logs for tracking operations and errors
 - Performance monitoring and optimization
-- Export prompts to see exactly what's being sent to the models

 ## Commands